WGSExtract/WGSExtract.github.io/README.md

 In v4, this is a full, BASE environment of Cygwin64 that is captured as of the stated release date.
 The bioinformatic tools are compiled to this same version on that release date.
 So do not update the cygwin64 libraries else the bioinformatic tools may break.

-Windows 11 **WSLG** with Ubuntu Linux Desktop (not server from the Microsoft Store) can be used to install and run **WGS Extract**.
-You have to tune **WSLG** parameters to get effective use of your disk space, CPU cores and memory.
+Windows 11 **WSLG** with Ubuntu Linux Desktop (not server) can be used to install and run **WGS Extract**.
+You have to tune **WSLG** parameters to get effective use of your disk space, CPU cores and memory under WSLG.
 But this can sometimes be better than the native Windows executables.
 This occurs because the Windows kernel cannot support some fundamental features from Unix / Linux that the bioinformatic tools rely on (e.g. memory mapped files).
+And the WSL file I/O has dramatically improved in speed to remove that limitation.

 ```
 SHA256:   TBD